 HFP – More advanced version of HSP (Hands Free Profile)

 *Allows Voice Dialing Activation + Redial + Call transfer + call answer/end capabilities

 A2DP - For stereo but no voice: (Advanced Audio Distribution Profile)

 Also referred to as the AV profile, it is designed to transfer a stereo audio stream like music from an mp3 player to a headset or car radio.
 This profile relies on AVDTP and GAVDP.

 AVRCP - For remote control: (Audio/Video Remote Control Profile)

-This profile is designed to provide a standard interface to control TVs, Hi-fi equipment, etc. to allow a single remote control (or other device) to control all of the A/V equipment that a user has access to.
+This profile is designed to provide a standard interface to control TVs, Hi-fi equipment, etc. to allow a single remote control (or another device) to control all of the A/V equipment that a user has access to.
 It may be used in concert with A2DP or VDP.

 General Audio/Video Distribution Profile (GAVDP)

 Provides the basis for A2DP and VDP.

 Many Bluetooth headset lovers have made the switch to the Leitner LH370!